chrieke/mkdocs-exclude-search/README.md

 - the second chapter (but still include its `some-heading` section).
 - the `some-heading` section of the third chapter.
 - all markdown files within `dir2` (and its children directories).
-- all markdown files named `fifth.md` within all subdirectories of `dir2`.
+- all markdown files named `fifth.md` within all subdirectories.

 ## See Also